-If you are a parent of a special needs child, then by now you have realized that nothing fully prepares you for this unique journey —no books or websites can provide you with all the answers you seek.
+If you are a parent of a special needs child, then by now you have realized that nothing fully prepares you for this unique journey.

-Public school data in the USA now shows that up to 14% of all public school students ages 3 to 21 receive special education services — but this statistic doesn’t even account for all children with special needs, as many are educated privately.
+Public school data in the USA now shows that up to 14 percent of all public school students ages 3 to 21 receive special education services— but this statistic doesn’t even account for all children with special needs, as many are educated privately.

 Among the special education population is a wide range of special needs that can generally be divided into four categories: